I don’t think I have introduced Ella to you yet. Ella and her husband Dean were living in the same flat as Jack and I and two other flatmates.

 “I didn’t think you had Mel, although even if you had, that’s none of our business really.
 We just want you both to be happy.
 The point is there are a lot, a lot of people who think that the two of you are sleeping together now that you are acting like you are best friends outside of the flat.”

-“But we have not spent much tome together at all.”
+“But we haven’t spent much time together at all.”

 I was feeling rather sick but knew that Ella was right, “But why has Jack allowed Hugh Sanders and others believe that I have slept with him?“